-Did you know that more than one-half of your home’s energy costs are from your heating and cooling?
-This is the reason why it’s critical to maintain an energy-efficient HVAC system.
+Did you know that more than 50% of your home’s energy costs are from your heating and cooling?
+That’s why it’s essential to have an energy-efficient HVAC system.

 Furnace efficiency standards were last modified to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
-This rating system measures how effective your furnace is at turning natural gas into heat.
-An AFUE rating of 80% means your furnace will waste about 20% of the fuel it uses while creating heat.
+This rating system calculates how effective your furnace is at converting natural gas into heat.
+An AFUE rating of 80% means your furnace loses about 20% of the fuel it uses while generating heat.

-In 2022, President Biden devised new energy-efficiency standards for residential gas furnaces that would significantly lower emissions, save consumers money and promote sustainability.
+In 2022, President Biden devised new energy-efficiency standards for residential gas furnaces that would substantially lower emissions, save customers money and stimulate sustainability.

-• Lower carbon emissions by 373 million metric tons and methane emissions by 5.1 million tons over three decades, the equivalent of what 61 million homes emit annually.
+- Lower carbon emissions by 373 million metric tons and methane emissions by 5.1 million tons over 30 years, the equivalent of what 61 million homes emit annually.

 With these facts in mind, you may be asking yourself "what happens to my existing furnace"?
-As of now, very little, as the proposed rule won't go into effect until 2029 at the earliest and will not affect furnaces that are already in use.
+For the time being, very little, as the proposed rule will not go into effect until 2029 at the earliest and will not affect furnaces that are already in use.

 Guide to Condensing Furnaces